JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 </pre>

 ### Referencing Other Companies
-Honor’s the companies own names for themselves.
+Honor the company's own names for their products.
 Go by the official website.
 <pre>
 ✅  In the Google Play Console.
 </pre>